NCAR/DART/assimilation_code/programs/readme.rst

 `system_simulation <system_simulation/system_simulation.html>`_
    A collection of standalone programs for simulating various properties of ensembles.
    Talk to Jeff Anderson about the programs in this directory.

-system_simulation/system_simulation
-   This program begins attempts to analyze the value of particular observations.
-Begin by trying to determine the value of observations with a given correlation to a state variable using an N member ensemble to compute the correlations.

 `restart_file_tool <restart_file_tool/restart_file_tool.html>`_
    Deprecated, since in Manhattan all DART initial and restart files are in NetCDF format.